1 | Green whipsnake |

 3 | Four-lined snake |

-Four-lined snakes appear in forests sometimes, but their heartlands are open areas with an abundance of crumbling rocks, like old stone walls or natural slopes.
+Four-lined snakes appear in dense forests sometimes, but their real heartlands are open areas with an abundance of crumbling rocks, like old stone walls or natural slopes.
 You won’t find four-lined snakes in a park in central Rome, but you’ll definitely find them in the foundations of an old, abandoned farmhouse.

 4 | Walser viper |